olliechick/VirtualPetsAssignment/README.md

 # VirtualPetsAssignment

-## Command Line Version
-To run the command line version use the command
-``java -jar VirtualPetsCLI.jar``
-from the command line of your choice

 ## GUI Version
-To run the GUI version use the command
+To run the program, use the command ``java -jar VirtualPets_och26_spe80.jar``.
+You can download the jar [by clicking here](https://github.com/olliechick/VirtualPetsAssignment/raw/GUI/VirtualPets_och26_spe80.jar).

-``java -jar VirtualPets_och26_spe80.jar``

 ### Compiling it yourself
 First you must compile the source code in the ``src/virtualpets`` directory.
 All